kybervpk/website/content/en/releases/checklist-for-victims-of-a-data-breach.md

 ### Check your municipality’s emergency social and crisis services

 *   Familiarize yourself with your own municipality's emergency social and crisis services at e.g. your home municipality's website.

+### The Consumer's Union of Finland's open counseling for consumers and patients

+*   The Consumer's Union of Finland's legal advice for consumers and patients is available in Finnish by phone at [09 454 22150](tel:+358945422150).
+*   More information on [the Consumer's Union of Finland's website](https://www.kuluttajaliitto.fi/edunvalvonta/ajankohtaista/neuvoja-tietovuoden-kohteeksi-joutuneille/) (in Finnish).

 ### Questions and answers to the victims of the data breach